Manu343726/snail/README.md

 With snail I have two main goals:

- - **Use existing algorithms**: Write a mechanism to reuse the existing algorithms from the Standard Library, instead of hand-writting such algorithms again with a different interface.
+ - **Use existing algorithms**: Write a mechanism to reuse the existing algorithms from the Standard Library, instead of hand-writing such algorithms again with a different interface.

  - **Simple syntax**: Allow consecutive algorithm calls on the same container, with a simple pipe-like syntax built on top of a continuation monad.
 This is not something new, see Boost.Range or Eric Niebler's range-v3 container algorithms.
 My point here is to have a working set of pipeable algorithms with a couple of lines only, using existing STL algorithms.

-I should recall (again) that the point of this library is not to make an awesome container-algortihms pipeline.
+I should recall (again) that the point of this library is not to make an awesome container-algorithms pipeline.
 What I'm trying to do is to have a working container-algorithms pipeline without many effort, without having to rewrite those algorithms.
 Just take the STL.

 Requirements
 ------------